MehmetMHY/cha/README.md

 ### 1. Install cha

-Run the following command to install or upgrade `cha`:
+Clone this repo, cd into it's directory, and run the following command to install or upgrade `cha`:

 ```bash
 pip3 install --upgrade .